How Coaches Can Get An Emotional Intelligence Certification

 But what about the coaching offer?

 That’s why the package isn’t everything.
-Think of how you can make that package more attractive by explaining your clients’ transformation.
+Think of how you can make that package a more attractive offer by explaining your client’s transformation — the outcome they will receive by completing their coaching journey.

 Finding your first client may seem tough, but everyone must start somewhere!

-Don’t be afraid to offer your services for free to get started.
-Once you have some confidence under your belt, start offering your services for a fee to build a client base.
+Once you have some confidence, start offering your services for a fee to build a client base.

 After your first client or two, you’ll have what it takes to scale your emotional intelligence coaching business to the next level.